 Squad One was a game that was produced by a crew called Groovy Bits back in 1989, first heard about thanks to a magazine article in Datormagazinet Issue #4/1989 (Released in March) in Sweden which interviewed the team about a … Continue reading →

-Back in the 1980’s, Atarisoft were doing official conversions for the Commodore 64.
-Stargate was one of them!
-We learn of this conversion thanks to Mat Allen who has documented the conversion briefly in Digital Press.
-It was suggested that … Continue reading →
+Back in the 1980’s, Atarisoft were doing official arcade conversions for the Commodore 64.
+Stargate was one of them, and we learn of this conversion thanks to Mat Allen who has documented the conversion briefly in Digital Press.
+Phobos/Ready64 found … Continue reading →

 DISCLAIMER: We are a non-profit digitisation project, aiming to digitally preserve software and history which would otherwise be lost for good.
 If for any reason there is anything that you do not wish to be on the website, please contact us for removal.